htammen/n-odata-server/README.md

 ## Tutorials
 Have a look at our [wiki page](https://github.com/htammen/n-odata-server/wiki) for tutorials that demonstrate the usage of n-odata-server.

+## Current state of the project
+__Even though we are working hard we need some more time to have a version that supports most of the OData specification.
+Please stay tuned or contribute to the project if you want quicker results.__

+We have currently implemented some but not all OData functionality (see below).
+You should be able to use most of the basic CRUD operations on your data.
+We try to implement some more useful functionality as soon as possible.
+Additionally we make currently available functionality more stable every day.

+### Release Notes
+To see what's implemented yet have a look at our [release notes](https://github.com/htammen/n-odata-server/wiki/Release%20Notes)

+## Contribute
+If you want to contribute send us an email to [`h.tammen@tammen-it-solutions.de`](mailto:h.tammen@tammen-it-solutions.de).
+We are collaborating / communication via [Slack](https://slack.com/) and will invite you to our team as soon as we receive a request for contribution.
+We manage our tasks via [zube.io](https://zube.io).
+We will also authorize you to our zube scrum board if you want to contribute to the project.

+You can also have a look at the [DEV_NOTES.md](DEV_NOTEST.md) file to get more details about our development process.

 ## License
 This project is licensed under the MIT license.
 See the [LICENSE](LICENSE) file for more info.